mitsuba-renderer/drjit/docs/freeze.rst

 Very often, tracing the backward pass of an AD-attached computation is at least as complex as the forward pass.
 Caching both the tracing and assembly steps is therefore desirable.
-The :py:func:`drjit.freeze` decorator supports propagating gradients within the function and can propagate gradients to variables that the function's inputs depend on.
+The :py:func:`@dr.freeze <freeze>` decorator supports propagating gradients within the function and can propagate gradients to variables that the function's inputs depend on.